 The class my\target inherits from the class sc\core::sc\module.
 The class my\target contains a member variable p\vci\target of type tlmt\simple\target\socket.
 This object has 3 template parameters, that are identical to those used for declaring initiator ports (see above).
+It contains a call-back function as described below.

-D.1) Receiving a VCI command packet
+E.2) Receiving a VCI command packet

 To receive a VCI command packet, a call-back function must be defined as a member function of the class my\target.
-This call-back function (named vci\cmd\received() in the example), will be executed each time a VCI command packet is received on the p\vci\target port.
+This call-back function (named vci\cmd\received() in the example), is executed each time a VCI command packet is received on the p\vci\target port.
 The function name is not constrained, but the arguments must respect the following prototype: